 Many first-time homebuyers have only a broad list of needs and wants in mind when they tell a real estate agent what they're looking for in a home.
 They aren't fully aware of all the features and amenity options that are out there.

-More than half of all homebuyers told the National Association of Realtors that they hired an agent to choose a home because they wanted help in finding the right one.
-One of the really great things about giving your agent a detailed list of the features you're looking for is that they can then use technology to find that perfect home for you.
+More than half of all homebuyers told the National Association of Realtors that they had hired an agent to choose a home because they wanted help in finding the right one.
+One of the really great things about giving your agent a detailed list of the features you're looking for is that they can use technology to find that perfect home for you.

 The Importance of Location